pollination/pollination-docs/apps/deploy-app.md

 pollination-apps deploy --help
 ```

-Finally, run the command and use the API token created in the step above.
+Finally, run the command inside the app folder and use the API token created in the step above.

 ```
-pollination-apps deploy . -api XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+pollination-apps deploy . --name "epw-wind" -api XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Once you deploy the app, you should see the following message appear on the command line;